arosboro/newsletter/README.md

 - `owner`: The owner either `op` or the subscriber
 - `op`: The manager of the group.
-- `id`: This is a unique field value based on a BHP 256 `hash_to_field` algorithm running on the `op`
+- `id`: This is a unique field value based on a BHP 256 `hash_to_field` algorithm running on the `group_symmetric_key`.
+It serves to tie newsletters to subscriptions.
 - `member_sequence`: This field value pertains to the sequence the member used with the cantor's pairing function in the mapping assignment.
 - `member_secret_idx`: This field value identifies the combination of the id and member sequence provided by cantor's pairing function.
+It is the mapping key for the `member_secrets` mapping.

 ## Mappings

 - `newsletter_member_sequence`: (Field => Field) The newsletter id is indexed to determine how many members have been invited to the newsletter group.
 - `member_secrets`: (Field => SharedSecret) The cantor's pairing of member sequence of each member is mapped to Shared Public Key and Public Address
-- `newsletter_issue_sequence`: (Field => Field) Each time a member delivers an issue the sequence increments with respect to the key: newsleter.id.
+- `newsletter_issue_sequence`: (Field => Field) Each time a member delivers an issue the sequence increments with respect to the key: `newsleter.id`.
-- `newsletter_issues`: (Field => SharedIssue) Cantor's pairing with each and is used to capture the path to each digest and nonce of every encrypted field for all subscribers.
+- `newsletter_issues`: (Field => SharedIssue) Cantor's pairing with each `Newsletter.id` and associated `newsletter_issue_sequence` and is used to capture the path to each digest and nonce of every encrypted field for all subscribers.

 ## Transitions